Kathleen Allen, LCSW, C-ASWCM

 Kathleen Allen has been working with older adults and their families for over 20 years.

-Have you ever tried to communicate with someone with Alzheimer’s disease and ended feeling awkward and frustrated?
-Did you get stuck without having anything to talk about?
+Have you ever tried to communicate with a loved one who has Alzheimer’s disease and ended up feeling awkward and frustrated?
+Did you feel stuck without having anything to talk about?
 Was this a once conversant and articulate person you now have difficulty engaging?

-Christi Clark and Carrie Idol-Richards of the Insight Memory Care Center in Fairfax, Virginia refer to the “Basic 6” steps for communicating with someone with dementia.
-The steps they describe provide an excellent framework to use on your visits as you approach and converse with someone with Alzheimer’s or other dementia, and are especially relevant during the middle stages of the disease.
+Christi Clark and Carrie Idol-Richards of the Insight Memory Care Center in Fairfax, Virginia, refer to six basic steps for communicating with someone with dementia.
+These steps provide an excellent framework to use on your visits with someone with Alzheimer’s or another dementia.

-Get down to eye level if needed – this puts you on the same level with them.
+Get down to eye level if needed.
+This puts you on the same level as them.

-One thing is certain—visits will go better if you are prepared with a plan.
-Be prepared by visiting at a good time of day for your loved one, and keep your stay short.
-Go with some ideas for conversation, but be prepared to follow their lead if they are especially talkative that day.
-Have a plan for an activity.
+One thing is certain—your visits will go better if you are prepared with a plan.
+Visit at a good time of day for your loved one, keep your stay short, and have a plan for an activity.
+Go with some ideas for conversation and be prepared to follow their lead if they are especially talkative that day.
 Here are some specific ideas to help a visit go well:

-Activity: ideally, include some activity in your visit.
-Activities such as a walk, a trip to the local park, or a gardening activity are some ideas.
+Ideally, include some activity in your visit.
+A walk, a trip to the local park, or a gardening activity are some ideas.
 If there is something you know they enjoy doing, join them in that activity.
-Make it something you know they enjoy.

-Talking on the phone can be so difficult.
+Talking on the phone can be difficult.
 Many of us realize this when we call someone with Alzheimer’s.
-The calls we once made and were easy can become so quiet and one sided.
+The calls you once made and were easy can become quiet and one sided.
 While there is no magic to having a fruitful call with someone with Alzheimer’s, there are ways to enhance the dialogue.
-And again, it starts with a plan.
+Again, it starts with a plan.

 Kathleen Allen has been working with older adults and their families for over 20 years.